Chart Color Schemes

 Infrastructure

-Stratford has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Stratford has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified five projects that could impact this region.
-Notable ones are Stratford Structure Plan (2025), Regional Housing Fund Gippsland, Gippsland Digital Infrastructure Upgrade, and Perry Bridge Solar Farm.
-The following details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified five projects likely impacting the area.
+Key projects are Stratford Structure Plan (2025), Regional Housing Fund Gippsland, Gippsland Digital Infrastructure Upgrade, and Perry Bridge Solar Farm.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.